Alternative versions of Spider-Man: Spider-Byte (Earth-22191)

-On this earth, an African-American girl named Margo is known as Spider-Byte in the virtual reality world.
+On this Earth, an African-American girl named Margo operates as the superhero Spider-Byte.
 She is a genius student at the Peter Parker Memorial (Institute) of Science & Technology.
-In this universe, the virtual reality world has become equal to the real world and she is the Spider-hero of that world.
-Spider-Byte is first seen stopping a virtual reality identity thief who robbed someone's online account.
-Afterwards, she goes to her class.
+In her world, virtual reality has become so mainstream that the majority of people choose to spend more time in it than in the real world; as a result, Margo created the "Spider-Byte" persona to operate as a hero in the virtual world, fighting against digital threats.
+In her first appearance, she stops a virtual reality identity thief who robbed someone's online account before heading to class.